RECLAIMED OAK FLOORING

 Generally, the Reclaimed Oak Beams will be used as they are or they will be trimmed down into either solid or engineered Reclaimed Parquet Flooring, either squared or in a chevron shape.
 We supply this Reclaimed Parquet Flooring in either a rustic or dressed face.

-The Reclaimed Oak Flooring is now sorted into what can be kept with an original face and what needs to be dressed.
+The wood flooring is now sorted into what can be kept with an original face and what needs to be dressed.
 This not only requires skill but quite a few years of experience and a good understanding of how the material behaves when further milled.

 The boards are then taken off to be sliced or regularised.
 Depending on many aspects within the board, it is decided whether they will end up as solid oak flooring or an engineered floorboard.
 The solid oak floorboards are then sanded to make sure that there are no nasty splinters sharp and proud.
-Eh voila, a finished, ready to lay Solid Reclaimed Oak Floorboard either Rustic Face or Dressed Face, ready to lay.
+Eh voila, a finished, ready to lay Solid Oak Floorboard either Rustic Face or Dressed Face, ready to lay.

-The Engineered Reclaimed Oak Flooring need further treatment.
-The 10 mm thick piece of Reclaimed Oak Board is taken off for further preparation.
+The Engineered Reclaimed wood needs further treatment.
+The 10 mm thick piece of oak Board is taken off for further preparation.
 The side that is to adhere to the Birch Plywood must be completely flat, smooth and dust-free, to allow for perfect adhesion.

 The two pieces above are then sealed in a vacuum chamber to ensure that there is perfect adhesion.
-Apart from some further sanding, we have a Dressed Reclaimed Oak Floorboard ready for laying.
+Apart from some further sanding, we have a Dressed wood floor ready for laying.

 The processes above are very similar for our Reclaimed wood Versailles Panels and our Reclaimed Oak Parquet Flooring.